New-Bamboo/rack-raw-upload/README.md

 ## Assumptions

-Rack::RawUpload performs this conversion when two conditions are met:
+Rack::RawUpload performs this conversion when all these conditions are met:

 1. The request method is POST or PUT
 2. The mimetype is one of
     * application/x-www-form-urlencoded
     * multipart/form-data
+3. The request includes body data

 ## Configuration